panzerdp/dmitripavlutin.com/content/posts/125-react-jotai/index.md

 ---
 title: 'A Guide to Jotai: the Minimalist React State Management Library'
-description: "How to use Jotai library to easily manage global state variables in React."
+description: "How to manage global state in React using the minimalist but flexible Jotai library."
 published: "2021-03-30T08:15Z"
 modified: "2021-03-30T08:15Z"
 thumbnail: "./images/cover.png"